merose/VMSRobot3/README.md

 * Restart the Arduino IDE.
 Examples from this library should be available in the File > Examples > VMSRobot3 menu.

 ## Installing from ZIP
-There are no releases yet.
+* There are no releases yet.
 For now, use the *Download ZIP* button and unpack that ZIP file into the Arduino *libraries/* directory.
 That will create a subdirectory called *VMSRobot3-master*.
-Rename that directory to *VMSRobot3*.
+* Rename that directory to *VMSRobot3*.
+* Restart the Arduino IDE.
+Examples from this library should be available in the File > Examples > VMSRobot3 menu.

 # The Robot Hardware
 [VMSRobot3 Parts List and Assembly Instructions](https://docs.google.com/document/d/1aMgGn_GMRXm6yo6lkSCQl6jxoEXO4kdBOoNrrVF_mG0/edit?usp=sharing)